Property and land

-Now in 2012 the Koh Samui property market is suffering.
+Now in 2016 the Koh Samui property market is slowly recovering.
 The same is true of Phuket.
 Thong Nai Pan is no different

 Thailand is an attractive country to live in, but living costs are rising, especially for foreigners.
 The interpretation of property law remains inconsistent.
 These factors among others have reduced demand in Koh Phangan and elsewhere in Thailand for property.
 Besides many people prefer to build their own house rather than buy one.

 Set against the negatives mentioned above, is lifestyle.
 Having a villa in Thailand, and especially in Thong Nai Pan is a dream come true .
 It is like having a place of your own in paradise.

 Over the last few years a few private villas have been built in the hills over looking Thong Nai Pan bay.
 Some have also changed hands.